terraform-docs/terraform-docs/docs/user-guide/configuration.md

 - `inject` (default)

   Partially replace the `output-file` with generated output.
-This will fail if `output-file` doesn't exist.
-Also will fail if `output-file` doesn't already have surrounding comments.
+This will create the `output-file` if it doesn't exist.
+It will also append to `output-file` if it doesn't have surrounding comments.

 - `replace`